 ❗️ Important to know: Most doctor’s offices in Germany are closed Wednesday and Friday afternoons.

 Primary dental care: Preventive dental examinations are covered twice a year.
 More complex dental treatments, like crowns, are not covered by TK or public health insurance in general.
-You may want to consider getting a supplementary private dental insurance.
+You may want to consider getting supplementary private dental insurance.

 Related Guide: Best supplementary dental insurance in Germany